Bible translations into Kurdish

 Part of the Bible was first available in the Kurdish language in 1856.
 Modern translations of the whole Bible are available in standard Kurmanji and Sorani, with many portions in other dialects.

 Kurmanji

 Early translations

 Part of the Bible was first available in the Kurdish language in 1856 in the Kurmanji dialect.
 The Gospels were translated by Stepan, an Armenian employee of the American Bible Society and were published in 1857.
 Isaac Grout Bliss, of the ABS, translated the rest of the New Testament, and the entire NT was published in Istanbul by A.H.
 Bohajian in 1872 in the Armenian Alphabet.

 A new translation of the New Testament and Psalms, still in Armenian script was published in 1891.

+Another translation of the Gospel of Matthew in Arabic letters was published by the American Bible Society in 1922.

 Kamiran Alî Bedirxan

 Proverbs in 1947, and Luke in 1953 were prepared by Kamuran Alî Bedirxan with assistance from a Dominican priest Thomas Bois.
 Luke was published in both Arabic and Latin scripts.
 These were published by the Bible Society in Lebanon.
 This edition of Proverbs was republished in Istanbul in 2014 by Avesta.